Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 XGBoost Classification Analysis
 -----------

-Now that we have determined that in this context an XGBoost model trained with 8 features performs best, we proceed with analysing what drives the predictions.
-Here we plot the classification output as a function of the top three features.
+Having established that, in this context, an XGBoost model trained with eight features performs best, we now proceed to analyze the factors driving its predictions.
+Here, we plot the classification outputs as a function of the top three features.

-Since the previous candidate catalogs only saved LAB objects, we need to re-run the classification to capture non-LAB objects.
-The original LOO analysis code missed these non-LAB sources from the ~2M original entries, so the new code reconstructs this catalog and concatenates at the end because the master catalog omits the negative training class.
+Because the previous candidate catalogs contained only LAB objects, we need to re-run the classification to include non-LAB sources.
+The original LOO analysis code omitted these non-LAB entries from the ~2 million original objects.
+The updated code reconstructs this catalog and appends the missing sources, since the master catalog excludes the negative training class.

 .. code-block:: python

-	# Only need to do this for the model we chose, XGBoost-8
 	import numpy as np
 	import pandas as pd
 	from pyBIA import ensemble_model, data_processing